 How Each Dish is Made

 These two Chinese restaurant dishes may share similar ingredients, but their concepts are a bit different.
-Chow mein is an established recipe where noodles are first boiled and then added at the end to a stir-fry of vegetables (and sometimes meat) and sauce, keeping the noodles somewhat soft.
-In America, however, restaurants do have a tendency of frying the noodles until crispy.
+Chow mein is an established recipe where noodles are first boiled and then added at the end to a stir-fry of vegetables and sauce, keeping the noodles somewhat soft.
+In America, restaurants do have a tendency of frying the noodles until crispy.